Eschatologue/CM_wiki/docs/class/magus/index.md

 You can use any Weapon or Shield within your Arcane Armoury as a spellcasting focus for your Magus spells.
 They can also be used to perform the Somatic components of Magus spells.

 You can also use an Arcane Focus as a spellcasting focus.

+### Level 1: Weapon Mastery

+Your training with weapons allows you to use the mastery properties of two kinds of weapons of your choice with which you have proficiency, such as Longbows and Shortswords.

+Whenever you finish a Long Rest, you can do one of the following:

+***Change Weapon***

+:   You can change the kinds of weapons you chose.
+For example, you could switch to using the mastery properties of Scimitars and Longswords, or

+***Replace Weapon Mastery^CM^***

+:   You can choose any of the kinds of Mastery weapons you’re using and replace the Mastery property of each with another Mastery property.
+The chosen kind of weapon must qualify for the new property.
+For example, you could replace the Scimitar's Nick property with the Vex property.

+--8<-- "includes/snippets/item-mastery.md"

 ### Level 2: Spellstrike